 Boondocking without solar, we have done that before but never have we done it this easily.
 Our battery system is holding us into the second day without recharging so it has met the design goal of two days without sunshine.
-We now have thirty days of off-grid camping (so far this summer) to prove that not only is boondocking without solar possible, but that boondocking with solar is going to be easier than ever before.
+We now have thirty days of boondocking without solar (so far this summer) to prove that not only is boondocking without solar possible but that boondocking with solar is going to be easier than ever before.
 In Idaho, our longest run without outside power was eleven nights in a row.

 Big Battery – Big Generator

+We have a huge (manageable) energy use when boondocking without solar.
 Our average consumption overnight is more than double that of our previous RV.
-I can blame that directly on our huge residential refrigerator. (this is nothing new) The refrigerator is more than double the size of our previous refrigerator.
+I can blame that directly on our huge residential refrigerator (this is nothing new).
+The refrigerator is more than double the size of our previous refrigerator.
 It runs on electricity that we hold in our battery bank.
 We now have more than 850 amp hours of battery and our measured overnight consumption is between 10-14 amps per hour.
 It has been a little less than ten but never more than fourteen.
 This includes the refrigerator, CPAP, and heat.

 Here is a link to the description of my battery system.
 Massive Electric Bucket

 I’m sure I mentioned it, but in case it wasn’t clear, our year 2008 factory-installed solar collectors don’t do anything other than shade the roof.
+It didn’t really surprise me that they did nothing.
+It set us up so we could test when boondocking without solar.
 I didn’t expect much, they were too small to begin with and completely unable to contribute much of anything.
 Right now we are planning our big roof shade (solar) that will be able to (almost, maybe, time will tell) charge the battery while running the air conditioner.
 That will be the ultimate test when boondocking without solar.

 Here is a link to our post describing our stay at Nason Creek.
 Two parks and a forest